Directed by Charles Vidor

 Unfortunately, Cover Girl makes it blisteringly apparent when Kelly is choreographing and when its credited choreographers Val Rasset and Seymour Felix are in charge, as well as when Kelly and Donen are shadow-directing and when Charles Vidor is directing-directing.
 If the number doesn't involve Kelly on the screen, it's like night and day: the camera, which we find dancing with Kelly, becomes a locked-down object (a trio of objects, in fact; three cameras were used to film whole routines at once, which makes whole boring swathes of Cover Girl just literal filmed theater).
 The dancing likewise becomes inordinately flat, incapable of taking advantage of 3-D space, nor even for the most part 2-D space.
 And the songs...

 The best music in the film winds up being just the wordless, manic jazz of "The Alter-Ego Dance"; the best song with lyrics, by default, winds up being "Cover Girl," which is merely forgettably soothing, and has the significant benefit of coming with the only non-Kelly/Donen musical number that has anything whatsoever to offer.
 It's not unappealing, anyway: part of Rusty's show with Wheaton, it showcases the kind of indulgent production design more usually associated with a mid-30s Berkeley effort, and involves a giant camera, through the lens of which we are presented a montage of real cover girls from various real magazines.
 Some of them are quite hot and not undermined by 40s hair and make-up styling, which is pleasant, though as a faintly Berkeleyesque "parade of faces" it tends to lack the technique's key features: first, the democracy of the real deal (these women were already semi-famous, rather than nobody chorines); second, it's a little slow, and not even the best possible showcase for their attractiveness.
 (One of them, meanwhile, is about five.
-If you wanted to complain about sexualizing children, I guess I wouldn't stop you, but as her cameo is not sexual in any noticeable way and it's clear they were just trying to be cute, personally I'd just let it be.)
+If you wanted to complain about sexualizing children, I guess I wouldn't stop you, but as her cameo isn't sexual beyond the faintly-uncomfortable way they dressed little girls in the 40s, and it's clear they were just trying to be cute, personally I'd just let it be.)
 It concludes in a mammoth piece of architecture, a mountain on the stage, descended and ascended by Hayworth and her chorus boys, and again the camera just soaks that right the fuck in, with a little bit of evocative editing and none of the cinematic elaboration you'd get from its inspiration.
 But at least it does look a damn sight more impressive than Brooklyn vaudeville.

 Otherwise, Vidor does an adequate if unremarkable job with shepherding Cover Girl through its paces.
 The most visual flair comes from below-the-marquee sources, particularly the splendid color art direction, augmented by some very-1944 costume design, and captured by cinematography that isn't terrifically inspired but does reproduce all those weird mauves and greens with a Technicolor glow.
 It's a movie, then, with several great individual beats, and generally looks good (or at least interesting); but it's damned hard to escape feeling that the story ought to be sharper than it is, and that it ought to have far better ideas on how to exist as a film musical in the first place, especially by 1944, when even the backstage musical had spent eleven full years being less-awkwardly geared toward cinematic expression.
 Nevertheless, the strongest aspects of it would bloom fully in the years to come, and if I struggle to say it's worth watching for anyone besides a Gene Kelly completist, neither would I say it's a waste of time.